joeyzhu00/Quadcopter-Control/README.md

 * /Quadcopter-Control (master) $ roslaunch control simulation_mpc.launch

 ## Infinite Horizon Discrete LQR Performance
 Sluggish yaw response, but reasonably quick position convergence.
 Can probably use more time for tuning gains to get rid of the overshoot and get more of a critically damped response.
 The plot is with live data with a one second interval represented by symbols (not sure why two of each appear in the legends).
-Need to tune out steady-state instability that occurs about 20 seconds after reaching the desired "steady-state position".
-May keep this as a feature as the quadcopter does some complex acrobatics during this unstable phase.
-Possible limit cycle occurring in the phase plane of the quadcopter that is causing this instability.

 ![dlqr_step_response](https://user-images.githubusercontent.com/29212589/85929675-9fc94280-b86b-11ea-91a3-cc68ee14d815.png)